 Student Loans Distribution

-In place since fall Semester 2012, important changes to the student loans disbursement process affect all students who have applied and been approved for funding.
+Important changes to the student loans disbursement process will affect all students who have applied and been approved for funding.
 See the Provincial Department of Advanced Education and Skills Student Aid website for details.
 Once your application for financial assistance has been assessed and approved for funding, you will be sent a Notice of Assessment and a Master Student Financial Assistance Agreement (MSFAA).
 You must complete and mail your MSFAA to the National Student Loan Service Centre (NSLSC) via a designated Canada Post outlet.
 Once the NSLSC has confirmed receipt of your MSFAA and has received Electronic Confirmation of Enrolment from Memorial, your financial assistance will be deposited to your bank account and/or sent directly to Memorial University to pay tuition fees.
 This one-time loan agreement is issued for the lifetime of your educational borrowing, provided any break in studies is not more than two years.
-There is no longer an in-person pick-up and processing distribution process on campus.
+There will no longer be an in-person pick-up and processing distribution process on campus.

 If you are a student at Memorial University receiving a student loan from a province other than Newfoundland and Labrador, you can finalize necessary documents and pick up your loan at the University Centre, UC 4018.
 Contact Cheryl Peckham, telephone number 709 864 3536 or 709 864 6168.
 Students from the United States who are interested in applying for U.S. Student Aid should contact the International Scholarships Co-ordinator at 709 864 7910, University Centre, UC 4016.